gephi/gephi-plugins/README.md

 #### What is the difference between plugin and module?

 It's the same thing.
 We say module because Gephi is a modular application and is composed of many independent modules.
-Plugins also are modules, but we call them plugin because they aren't in the _core_ Gephi.
+Plugins also are modules but we call them plugin because they aren't in the _core_ Gephi.

 #### When running the plugin in Netbeans I get an error "Running standalone modules or suites requires..."

 This error appears when you try to run a module.
 To run Gephi with your plugin you need to run the `gephi-plugins` project, not your module.

-## Migrate Gephi 0.8 plugins

-The process in which plugins are developed and submitted had an overhaul when Gephi 0.9 was released.
-Details can be read on this article: [Plugin development gets new tools and opens-up to the community](https://gephi.wordpress.com/2015/12/16/plugin-development-gets-new-tools-and-opens-up-to-the-community/).

-This section is a step-by-step guide to migrate 0.8 plugins.
-Before going through the code and configuration, let's summerize the key differences between the two environements.

-- The 0.8 base is built using Ant, whereas the 0.9 uses Maven.
-These two are significantly different.
-If you aren't familiar with Maven, you can start with [Maven in 5 Minutes]( https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
-Maven configurations are defined in the `pom.xml` files.
-- The 0.8 base finds the Gephi modules into the `platform` folder checked in the repository, whereas the 0.9 base downloads everything from the central Maven repository, where all Gephi modules are available.
-- Maven requires to separate source files (e.g. .java) and resources files (e.g. .properties) into distinct folders.
-Sources are located in `src/main/java` and resources in `src/main/resources`.

-A custom `migrate` goal is available in the [Gephi Maven Plugin](https://github.com/gephi/gephi-maven-plugin) to facilitate the migration from 0.8 to 0.9.
-This automated process migrates ant-based plugins to maven and takes care of copying the configuration and code.
-Follow these steps to migrate your plugin:

-- Fork and checkout this repository:

-        git clone git@github.com:username/gephi-plugins.git

-If you've already had a forked repository based on 0.8 we suggest to save your code somewhere, delete it and fork again as the history was cleared.

-- Copy your plugin folder at the root of this directory.

-- Run this command:

-        mvn org.gephi:gephi-maven-plugin:migrate

-This command will detect the ant-based plugin and migrate it.
-The resulting folder is then located into the `modules` folder.

-The plugin code can then be inspected in Netbeans or built via command line with `mvn clean package`.